Agenda

 16:00-17:15 PANEL 2: Deregulation vs. Regulation: What brings an economy back on track?

 The current Euro-zone crisis and recent financial turmoil have prompted many people to urge for greater banking and financial supervision in order to prevent future crises.
-Others have argued that deregulation is the best approach to unleash the powers of free enterprise.
+Others have argued that deregulation is the best approach to unleashing the powers of free enterprise.
 Who is right?
 Will more regulation help turn around an economy and its financial system?
 Or can we rely on the ‘invisible hand’ of the market to self-regulate?
 What is the best policy to help get Europe’s economies back on track?

 Chair: Dr. Katarina Zajc, Senior Fellow, Svetilnik, Slovenia

-Podium: Dr. Igor Masten, Associate Professor, Faculty of Economics Ljubljana, Slovenia
+Podium: Dr. Igor Masten, Associate Professor, Faculty of Economics, Ljubljana, Slovenia

 Mag.
 Simon Mastnak, Director, Alta Group, Slovenia

-Dr. Marko Malović, Associate Professor, Institute of Economic Sciences Belgrade, Serbia
+Dr. Marko Malović, Associate Professor, Institute of Economic Sciences, Belgrade, Serbia

 COFFE BREAK (Sponsored by the Carantania Institute)